 X-ray photoelectron spectroscopy

 A greater fraction of carbon atoms was found to be bonded to oxygen at the surface of walnut shell biochars than in the bulk of the particle (see Figure 4).
+The exact depth of this ‘bulk’ cannot be specified as etch rates of the materials are unknown.
 This trend was particularly pronounced in biochars produced at low peak temperatures (250 °C).
 This is thought to be related to condensation of highly oxygenated compounds that are volatilised preferentially.
 As temperature increases, condensation of these volatiles becomes less favourable as cracking to lighter gases becomes more favourable.